s0enke/ruempler.eu/source/_posts/code-reviews-with-git-color-diffs.md

 git diff --color-moved=dimmed-zebra
 ```

 Here's an example screenshot of how a code move looks like with git colored move diffs and `dimmed-zebra` setting.
-The moved code is grey, so you can easily spot it the real change, `% 5` changed to `% 8`, which might have been accidentally introduced during the code move.
-(Which is bad since it mixes a refactoring and a behvioral change in one commit - but that's a different story):
+The moved code is grey, so you can easily spot it the real change, `% 5` changed to `% 8`, which might have been accidentally introduced during the code move (which I consider harmful since it mixes a refactoring and a behavioral change into one commit - but that's a different story):

 ![Example of how a code move looks like with git colored move diffs](/2023/12/31/code-reviews-with-git-color-diffs/example.png)